Unsolved problems in medicine: Diseases with unknown cause

-For a list of diseases whose causes are unknown, see Ailments of unknown cause.

 There are numerous diseases for which causes are not known.
 There are others for which the etiology is fully or partially understood, but for which effective treatments are not yet available.

 Idiopathic is a descriptive term used in medicine to denote diseases with an unknown cause or mechanism of apparent spontaneous origin.
 Examples of idiopathic diseases include: Idiopathic pulmonary fibrosis, Idiopathic intracranial hypertension, and Idiopathic pulmonary haemosiderosis.
 Another example is that the cause of aggressive periodontitis – resulting in rapid bone loss and teeth in need of extraction – is still unknown.

 Mechanisms of action

 It is sometimes unknown how drugs work.
 Often it is possible to study gene expression in a model organism, and determine the genes that are inhibited by a certain substance, and make further inferences from this data.
 A classical example of an unknown mechanism of action is the mechanism of general anesthesia.
 Other examples are paracetamol, antidepressants and lithium.
+Even if a medication is known to affect a particular biological process, such as the reuptake of serotonin from the synapse to the axon terminal, it may still be unknown how that process affects subjective or observed improvements of symptoms.